-Pelosi says Trump administration derailed trip plans again, with leak and security warning
+Pelosi says Trump derailed trip plans again with leak; White House calls claim 'flat out lie'

 The contentious back-and-forth suggests that both sides are only digging in in their respective positions over the shutdown.
 Democrats and Republicans have been at a stalemate over funding for a wall on the southern border.
 Trump has demanded almost $6 billion in funding for a wall or barrier, but Democrats have balked at that request -- and have only agreed to less than $2 billion for general border security.

-Trump made reference to the immigration debate in his tweet, “Also, could somebody please explain to Nancy & her “big donors” in wine country that people working on farms (grapes) will have easy access in!”
+Trump made reference to the immigration debate in his tweet, “Also, could somebody please explain to Nancy & her 'big donors' in wine country that people working on farms (grapes) will have easy access in!”

 This appeared to be a reference to concerns from farmers, particularly in California, that tough immigration measures would restrict the ability of seasonal workers from south of the border to come and be hired by farms.